kathangabani-nyu/hyperspectral-road-quality-analysis-NYC/docs/data_preparation.md

 Download from NYC Open Data:
 1. Go to: https://data.cityofnewyork.us/Environment/Land-Cover-Raster-Data-2017-6in-Resolution/he6d-2qns/about_data
 2. Click "Export" or "Download"
-3. Download the Brooklyn area or full city dataset
+3. Download the  area or full city dataset
 4. Look for the following file formats:
    - GeoTIFF (.tif)
    - Or other raster formats